ANYA KAMENETZ, HOST:

 (SOUNDBITE OF MUSIC)

-KAMENETZ: So useful, and so funny.
-If you've got a good tip for us or you want to suggest a topic for an upcoming episode, email us at email@example.com.
+TURNER: If you've got a good tip or want to suggest a topic, send us a note.
+We're at firstname.lastname@example.org.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.